-This report documents supplemental performance monitoring conducted in 2013 for the University of California, Berkeley's Village Creek restoration project located in Albany, California.
+This report documents supplemental performance monitoring conducted in 2014 for the University of California, Berkeley's Village Creek restoration project located in Albany, California.
 The Creek Day-lighting project area encompasses approximately 750 linear feet of Village Creek that used to run through a culvert.
 The initial performance monitoring was conducted from 2008 to 2012, at which time original plantings efforts were reported to have met success criteria.
-An additional 5 years of monitoring was initiated in 2010 and continues until 2014.
+An additional 5 years of monitoring was initiated in 2010 and continued until this final year, 2014.